Ledesma S.A.A.I.: History

-The company originated in 1830, when the first sugar cane fields were planted by José Ramírez Ovejero González in Ledesma – a remote rural hamlet located in the San Francisco River valley, in Jujuy Province.
+Origins of the company can be traced to 1830, when the first sugar cane fields were planted by José Ramírez Ovejero González in Ledesma – a remote rural hamlet located in the San Francisco River valley, in Jujuy Province.
 His heirs established a sugar mill, powered with a steam engine, in 1876.
-The establishment, Ovejero Hermanos, was incorporated as Ingenio Ledesma (Ledesma Plantation) in 1889, and as Compañía Azucarera Ledesma in 1908.
+The establishment, Ovejero Hermanos, was incorporated as Ingenio Ledesma (Ledesma Plantation) in 1889, and officially incorporated as Compañía Azucarera Ledesma in 1908.